webpro-nl/knip/README.md

 ### Default Configuration

-Knip has good defaults and you can run it without any configuration.
+Knip has good defaults and aims for no or little configuration.
 The (simplified) default config:

 ```json
 {